Speech-Language Pathology Major

 Speech-Language Pathology Program Highlights

-- The Eardley Family Clinic for Speech, Language and Hearing, located on Fontbonne’s campus
+- Gain practical experience in the Eardley Family Clinic for Speech, Language and Hearing, a public clinic operating on Fontbonne’s campus.

 In-Field Learning Experiences